featbit/featbit/README.md

 Progressive Experimentation, which provides the ability to get online and offline feedback as quickly as possible.
 Use cases: `Beta testing and qualitative feedback`, `Experimentation and A/B testing`.

 ### Our Philosophy
-◆  **Empower All teams to Deliver, Control and Experiment with their software**.
+◆  **Empower All teams to Deliver, Control, Experiment with and Monetize their software**.

 ◆  Progressively delegating the control of a feature to the owner that is most closely responsible for the outcome.